“Health is wealth”

 Adaptogens

-Adaptogens have been defined as compounds that increase the ability to adapt to environmental factors and to avoid damage from such factors.
-They are substances that increase attention and endurance in fatigue, and reduce stress-induced impairments and disorders related to the neuro-endocrine and immune systems.
+Adaptogens are defined as “substances that increase attention and endurance in fatigue, and reduce stress-induced impairments and disorders related to the neuro-endocrine and immune systems.”
+In other words,

 See also: